bryan-fund/bryan-fund/README.md

 **PM + Infrastructure Engineer** building compute and AI inference platforms — from PRD to production deployment.

-I ship the kind of products I can also build myself: AI inference runtimes, distributed systems, and the observability.
+I ship the kind of products I can also build myself: AI inference runtimes, distributed systems, and the observability that keeps them honest.
 I write rigorous specs, own customer integrations end-to-end, and treat documentation as a first-class deliverable.

 📍 Seattle, WA · [LinkedIn](https://linkedin.com/in/jaden-bryan) · [Email](mailto:jaden@bryan.fund)